examLing/examling/README.md

 # Installation

-While `rexamsll` is in development, the more recently pushed version can be install through GitHub using the devtools library.
+While `rexamsll` is in development, the most recently pushed version can be installed through GitHub using the devtools library.

 ```r
 install.packages("devtools")